 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
-This formal action is the result of the school board approving the commitment of funds.
+This formal action is a vote by the board to commit funds.
+The board currently has funds committed for the construction of a fine arts facility.

 Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
 For governmental funds, other than the general fund, this is the residual amount within the fund that is not restricted or committed.
-Assignments of fund balance are created by the Superintendent and Business Manager pursuant to authorization by the policy adopted by the school district.
+Assignments of fund balance are created by management pursuant to authorization established by the Board of Education.